-Canada's current demographic makeup reflects the country's history: European settlements decimating Aboriginal populations, the persistence of a sizable French-speaking minority after the British Conquest of New France (1763) and the birth of the Canadian confederation (1867), and more recent immigration from around the world (Gillmor, Michaud, & Turgeon, 2001).
+Canada's current demographic makeup reflects the country's history: European settlements decimating Indigenous populations, the persistence of a sizable French-speaking minority after the British Conquest of New France (1763) and the birth of the Canadian confederation (1867), and more recent immigration from around the world (Gillmor et al., 2001).
 It is thus useful, as Kymlicka (1995) does, to distinguish two main sources of linguistic diversity: the incorporation of previously self-governing "national minorities" (French Canadians, First Nations, Inuit, and Métis), with their own languages, institutions, and cultures, into a large state; and the emergence of "ethnic groups" resulting from individual and familial immigration.
 This distinction helps to explain the privileged legal status given to English and French as the two official languages of Canada (Official Languages Act, 1985) relative to other languages.
-The Canadian Multiculturalism Act (1982) aims to "facilitate the acquisition, retention and use of all languages that contribute to the multicultural heritage of Canada" (Section 5(1f) and yet also seeks to "strengthen the status and use of the official languages of Canada" (Section 3(1i)).
-Of course, that no Aboriginal languages are given official language status in the Canadian constitution, even though French is, is a contradiction that hasn't escaped observers; indeed, calls for such official recognition are regularly made (Chin, 2015, July 10).
+The Canadian Multiculturalism Act (1982) aims to "facilitate the acquisition, retention and use of all languages that contribute to the multicultural heritage of Canada" (Section 5(1f)) and yet also seeks to "strengthen the status and use of the official languages of Canada" (Section 3(1i)).
+Implied in Article 35 the Canadian constitution, rights related to indigenous languages have recently been recognized explicitly by Canadian law, with the passing of the Indigenous Languages Act in June 2019 (https://laws-lois.justice.gc.ca/eng/ acts/I-7.85/page-1.html).
+One key purpose of the act is to "support the efforts of Indigenous people to reclaim, revitalize, maintain and strengthen Indigenous languages" (2019, Article 5b).

 Against this demographic and legal backdrop, most Canadian postsecondary institutions offer instruction in only one of the official languages, with the exception of language courses.
 The language in which students learn to write in their disciplines is thus largely dependent on their university's medium of instruction.
 That being said, while English-medium institutions offer few opportunities for writing in the disciplines in languages other than English, in the province of Quebec they technically allow submission of written work in either English or French.
 Although this policy can be difficult to implement when the instructor cannot read French, some Francophone students will claim their right to French, particularly in the humanities and social sciences where disciplinary discourses are still produced in this language (Gentil, 2005).
 Conversely, Francophone and Allophone students in French-medium universities will be motivated or pressured to read and write in English, notably in the STEM disciplines as well as in business and administration, given the quasi-hegemony of English as a language of scholarship in these disciplines.
 These students will thus be exposed to the specialized literature of their disciplines in English, especially in the upper years, while receiving instruction and writing exams (mostly) in French.
 Graduate students in Quebec's French-medium universities who wish to write a dissertation as a coherent compilation of research publications will generally be expected to write their published papers in English but to contextualize them within a frame (i.e., introducing, linking, and concluding chapters) in French, as per university regulations aimed at preserving French as a language of higher education and scholarship (Dion, 2012).
-Such practices and policies create great demands on Francophone and French-dominant Allophone students for? biliteracy and transliteracy.
+Such practices and policies create great demands on Francophone and French-dominant Allophone students for biliteracy and transliteracy.
 In contrast, English-dominant students will generally not learn to write in their disciplines in French unless they elect to enroll in a French-medium university or in French studies.